Tracking and Mapping in Medical Computer Vision: A Review: Algorithms

 \subsubsection{Introduction}

 Mosaicking is the process of creating a compound image using a collection of images over time.
-This is performed by first matching and aligning similar features in the images by warping the images, followed by color-correcting via blending~\citep{burtMultiresolutionSplineApplication1983}.
+This is performed by first matching and aligning similar features in the images by warping the images.
+This is often followed by color-correcting via blending, introduced by \citet{burtMultiresolutionSplineApplication1983}, and still in frequent use today (including in MCV).
 Having a mosaicked image, \(M\), can help in interventions or diagnostics where the camera only provides a small field of view.
-Mosaicking is different from stitching, which looks to fuse images taken at the same time using multiple different cameras.
 Mosaicking can be done in a 2D manner, or in 3D on a surface such as a sphere or mesh.
 Although they still use mosaicking, we omit works in pCLE and microscopy (as per our literature search methodology), to maintain our focus on work that uses video images for tracking and mapping.
 For more information,~\citet{banoChapter15Image2024} provide a very recent summary chapter on mosaicking.

+\metrics{} In terms of metrics, mosaicking is often evaluated in two ways: using segmentation accuracy, via IOU and mean IOU; and using texture accuracy, via n-frame SSIM~\citep{banoFetRegPlacentalVessel2021, banoPlacentalVesselguidedHybrid2023}.
+Texture accuracy is often used for evaluating registration quality, since a measure of how well images align is desired.
+For evaluating segmentation, methods use IOU since it provides a metric for how well segmented regions overlap.